stonegold546/website/content/post/testing-covariance-based-sems.md

 # Request modification indices.
 Sort them from highest to lowest
 # Do not print any MI below 3 for convenience of presentation
-# Apply SSV method by requesting power = TRUE, and setting delta
+# Apply SSV method by requesting power = TRUE, and setting delta.
+# delta for those who skipped is unacceptable level of misfit, so a delta = .4
+# standard for factor loadings means I care about the factor loading if it is
+# missing from my model and its factor loading is greater than .4
 # By default, delta = .1 in lavaan.
 Based on SSV's recommendations, this is
 # adequate for correlated errors.
-So right now, I will ignore the decisions
-# for the factors like the first one suggesting I load x9 on factor 1.
+So I select only correlated errors for output
+# using op = "~~"
-modificationindices(hs.fit, sort. = TRUE, minimum.value = 3, power = TRUE)
+modificationindices(hs.fit, sort. = TRUE, minimum.value = 3, power = TRUE,
+                    op = "~~")

 lhs op rhs        mi    epc sepc.all delta   ncp power decision